 Add a Reed Screen to the Front

 Use reed or bamboo screens woven into 8- to 16-foot long mats to face the bar.
 Install vertically.
-Cut each screen at 41 inches long with shears or scissors and staple to the front.
+Cut each screen at 41-inches long with shears or scissors and staple to the front.

 Add Screen or Bamboo to the Roof Posts

-Thicker 1-inch bamboo mats are available which can lend a more dramatic effect to your tiki bar.
+Thicker 1-inch bamboo mats are available which can lend a more dramatic effect to your tropical bar.
 However, mats that employ larger-diameter bamboo tend to cost over eight times more than the smaller format, reed-style bamboo mats.